dandanpan/VibrationSensingDocumentation/Software/SurfaceVibe/README.md

 Pan, Shijia, Mostafa Mirshekari, Jonathon Fagert, Ceferino Gabriel Ramirez, Albert Jin Chung, Chih Chi Hu, John Paul Shen, Pei Zhang, and Hae Young Noh.
 "Characterizing human activity induced impulse and slip-pulse excitations through structural vibration."
 Journal of Sound and Vibration 414 (2018): 61-80.

-This part of the code is implemented by Ceferino Gabriel Ramirez
+This part of the code is implemented by Ceferino Gabriel Ramirez, the data collection is conducted with a LeCroy oscilloscope.